ds-ashanmugavel/traceability-foss/docs/arc42.md

 ##### Helm chart

 The most relevant config properties are exposed as environment variables and must be set in the Helm chart for the application to be able to run.
-Check the Trace-X Helm chart in Git for all available variables.
+Check the Trace-X Helm chart in GitHub for all available variables.

 ### Scaling